|Brand name(s), other common name(s)||Jakafi®|

 |How the drug is given||By mouth|

-Ruxolitinib is indicated for treatment of patients with intermediate or high-risk myelofibrosis, including primary myelofibrosis, post-polycythemia vera myelofibrosis and post-essential thrombocythemia myelofibrosis.
+Ruxolitinib is FDA approved for treatment of patients with intermediate or high-risk myelofibrosis, including primary myelofibrosis, post-polycythemia vera myelofibrosis and post-essential thrombocythemia myelofibrosis.

 Tuberculosis has been reported in patients receiving ruxolitinib for myelofibrosis.